QuincyB1234/WHSTechNotes/journal.md

 I would write down all the players best attributes and assign each a player their position based on these attributes.
 I would use a database for this.
 Algorithms would ensure more accurate and efficient decision making.
 # February 18, 2025
 I learned about how to build a snow shelter.
 This is interesting to me because the idea of building shelter out of nature is cool to me.
+# February 24, 2025
+Technology, like translation apps and social media, helps people of different ages communicate better.
+However, its important to remember that understanding culture is also kwy to good communication.